 So once again, I sincerely hope you will consider hosting one of these easy and meaningful events.
 And then you can come on back on the 18th and enter my KitchenAid mixer giveaway!

 - 1 cup full fat Greek yogurt

-- 2 to 4 tbsp powdered Swerve Sweetener, depending on how sweet you like it (I did only 2 tbsp)
+- 2 to 4 tablespoon powdered Swerve Sweetener depending on how sweet you like it (I did only 2 tbsp)

 - In the bowl of a food processor or a high-powered blender, combine frozen berries, yogurt and sweetener.
 Process on high until well combined, scraping down sides as needed.

 - If you want yours a little firmer, transfer to a container and freeze for 30 minutes.

 Total fat: 5.50g

 Calories from fat: 49